 WHY START A COMPANY?

-There are a variety of reasons to consider starting your own business around publishing.
+There are a variety of reasons to consider starting your own business for publishing your works.
 Here are a few factors that influenced me to do so.

 LEGAL CONSIDERATIONS

-Limited Liability: I chose to start a limited liability company (LLC) because it gives me a little bit of legal protection in case someone sues me.
+Limited Liability: I chose to start a limited liability company (LLC) because it gives me a little bit of legal protection in case someone sues me frivolously.
 I’d like to keep my home.
 While there are other structures, this one gave me a balance of protection and ease of use.

 Documents: Sorting out the legal documents can be daunting, so setting up a company may not be for everyone.
 Fortunately, I had experience as an entrepreneur before I fell sick, so I was lucky there.
-Some founders use inexpensive online services like Rocket Lawyer or LegalZoom.
+While I had pre-existing legal docs, many solo-preneurs use inexpensive online services like Rocket Lawyer or LegalZoom.
+(Not endorsed)

 Registration: Registration in Colorado for me was pretty straightforward and simple, but systems are different from state to state and country to country.
-There are services that I could have used to help me.
+In my former job, I was spammed with services that could have helped me with registration.

-Trademarks: While not straightforward, I use Atomx Publishing to copyright my books.
+Trademarks: While not straightforward, I use Atomix Publishing to copyright my books.
 I also trademarked my self-publishing company's name and logo for added protection.

 Terms & Conditions: Websites should have Terms & Conditions.
-I use my company’s name for my website.
+I use my company’s name for the terms & conditions to add a tiny layer of protection.

 BRAND

-You may love or loath the idea of designing a logo and coming up with a color scheme for your company.
-But, if you’re going to go through the effort of setting the company, at least put thirty minutes into it, even if all you do is just a single letter, like my “A” for Atomix Publishing.
-You can always stick with black and white to keep your look “classic.”
+Logo: You may love or loath the idea of designing a logo and coming up with a color scheme for your solo company.
+But, if you’re going to go through the effort of setting up the company, at least put thirty minutes into it, even if all you use is a single letter, like my “A” for Atomix Publishing.
+You can always stick with black and white to keep a look “classic.”
 Protecting your brand by filing your trademark with the government requires a little work, but I didn’t find it very challenging.

-You can also set up branded emails like name@company.com with G Suite or Microsoft 365 for about US$70 per year.
-I did NOT pay for a branded email.
+Email: You can set up a branded email like name@company.com with Google Suite, Microsoft 365, or other services for about US$70 per year.
+I do not pay for a branded email, but that could change in the future if I expand my publishing house (wishful thinking).

 MANAGING FINANCES